JoelBranham/Codebreaker/README.md

 ##Customizations

-The length and span of digits of the secret code can be changed in the [main file.] (https://github.com/JBranflake/Codebreaker/blob/master/main.cpp#L9) A larger number of digits or a wider range of digits increases difficulty.
+The length and span of digits of the secret code can be changed in the [main file.] (https://github.com/JBranflake/Codebreaker/blob/master/main.cpp#L9) An increase in either of these adds difficulty.
 Here is a chart displaying various settings and their corresponding difficulties.

 | Code Span | Code Length | Difficulty|
 |-----------|------------|------------